Own what your heart truly desire (in love)

 what can we do about it.

-This is not pointing figure to any party involved,
+This is not pointing finger to any party involved,

-because we never know their situation or the inner struggle others go through,
+because we never know their situation or the inner struggle others are going through;

-instead, I just want to highlight the receiving end, the only part we can control:
+instead, I just want to highlight the feelings on the receiving end, the only part we can control:

 How we think, how we feel, how we respond, & how we go forward.